Gone with the Wind (novel): March to the Sea

-The Savannah Campaign was conducted in Georgia during November and December 1864.
+Sherman's March to the Sea was conducted in Georgia during November and December 1864.

 President Lincoln's murder

 Although Abraham Lincoln is mentioned in the novel 14 times, no reference is made to his assassination on April 14, 1865.

 Manhood

 Ashley Wilkes is the beau ideal of Southern manhood in Scarlett's eyes.
 A planter by inheritance, Ashley knew the Confederate cause had died.
-However Ashley's name signifies paleness.
+However, Ashley's name signifies paleness.
 His "pallid skin literalizes the idea of Confederate death".

 Ashley contemplates leaving Georgia for New York City.
 Had he gone North, he would have joined numerous other ex-Confederate transplants there.
 Ashley, embittered by war, tells Scarlett he has been "in a state of suspended animation" since the surrender.
 He feels he is not "shouldering a man's burden" at Tara and believes he is "much less than a man – much less, indeed, than a woman".

 A "young girl's dream of the Perfect Knight", Ashley is like a young girl himself.
 With his "poet's eye", Ashley has a "feminine sensitivity".
 Scarlett is angered by the "slur of effeminacy flung at Ashley" when her father tells her the Wilkes family was "born queer".
 (Mitchell's use of the word "queer" is for its sexual connotation because queer, in the 1930s, was associated with homosexuality.)
-Ashley's effeminacy is associated with his appearance, his lack of forcefulness and sexual impotency.
+Ashley's effeminacy is associated with his appearance, his lack of forcefulness, and sexual impotence.
 He rides, plays poker, and drinks like "proper men", but his heart is not in it, Gerald claims.
 The embodiment of castration, Ashley wears the head of Medusa on his cravat pin.

 Scarlett's love interest, Ashley Wilkes, lacks manliness, and her husbands – the "calf-like" Charles Hamilton, and the "old-maid in britches", Frank Kennedy – are unmanly as well.
 Mitchell is critiquing masculinity in southern society since Reconstruction.
 Even Rhett Butler, the well-groomed dandy, is effeminate or "gay-coded".
-Charles, Frank and Ashley represent the impotence of the post-war white South.
+Charles, Frank, and Ashley represent the impotence of the post-war white South.
 Its power and influence have been diminished.